-The KPMG Derby and Derbyshire and logo are trademarks used under license by the independent member firms of the KPMG global organization.
+The KPMG name and logo are trademarks used under license by the independent member firms of the KPMG global organization.

 © 2023 KPMG LLP, a UK limited liability partnership and a member firm of the KPMG global organisation of independent member firms affiliated with KPMG International Limited, a private English company limited by guarantee.
 All rights reserved.